-- Postman workspace and an API key, or
+- Postman workspace and an API key

-- A working cURL command, or
+- A working cURL command

 - A Postman collection export file (

-postman.json), or - A Swagger or OpenAPI spec (JSON or YAML)
+postman.json) - A Swagger or OpenAPI spec (JSON or YAML)

-Tip: If your imported request includes placeholders like
+If your imported request includes placeholders like

-{{base_url}} or {{accessToken}}, the integration step may require you to map them to real values or stored variables.Need to set up environment variables?
+{{base_url}} or {{accessToken}}, the integration step may require you to map them to real values or stored variables.Learn how to manage secret keys in your environment file.

 Import APIs into your project